minseok127/atomsnap/README.md

 std::shared_ptr<Data> global_ptr = std::make_shared<Data>();
 ```
-This situation can be implemented using C++'s std::shared_ptr.
-For example, consider a Data structure that contains two 8-byte integers.
-Writers need to update both value1 and value2, while readers must always see a fully updated or completely unchanged version of Data.
-To achieve this, we can declare a global std::shared_ptr<Data> and use it to manage versions atomically.
+This situation can also be implemented using C++'s std::shared_ptr.
+At this time, global_ptr is declared as a shared_ptr instead of a direct pointer to the Data.

 ```
 void writer(std::barrier<> &sync) {